Updated June 27, 2023

 Below is the 7 topmost comparison between Internal Audit vs External Audit

-So by and large, both Internal Audit vs External Audit are important for every organization, to assess the overall working.
-Internal and External audit plays a vital role in the effectiveness of the organization and which gives a true and fair view of the financial statement of the organization.
-The role of the external auditor is very important and critical as it’s certifying the integrity of the financial statement of the organization.
-External auditor checks work of internal auditor as a part of the process so that they can reassure the reliability of internal control for an organization.
+So, by and large, both Internal Audit vs External Audit is important for every organization to assess the overall work.
+Internal and External audit plays a vital role in the organization’s effectiveness and gives a true and fair view of the organization’s financial statement.
+The role of the external auditor is very important and critical as it certifies the integrity of the organization’s financial statement.
+The external auditor checks the work of the internal auditor as a part of the process so that they can reassure the reliability of internal control for an organization.